 Seeking to improve their professional skills and qualifications,

 Seeking to advance to upper administrative and higher management roles in their organizations,

 Public and private sector employees who have made a career change or are pursuing a career closely associated with the public sector.

-Tuition and fees for the EMPA track are greater than the General MPA track tuition and fees.
+Tuition and fees for the EMPA track are greater than the Traditional MPA track tuition and fees.
 This is explained by the nature of the program.
 The EMPA program has an all-inclusive pricing model.
 Thus students pay one charge to cover many of the costs that others pay in addition to the university tuition and fees.
 EMPA charges cover among other expenses.
 Tuition waivers are not applicable for the Executive MPA track:

 Three (3) meals per weekend